 How do you know if you genuinely don’t like a food or if a food rule is preventing you from enjoying something?
-It’s not easy to distinguish.
+If you are recovering from an eating disorder, this is often difficult to distinguish.

 During my recovery, there came a time when I dedicated myself understanding the differences between my food preferences and food rules.
 Let me explain…